 k6 aggregates metrics according to their type.
 These aggregation methods form part of the threshold expressions.

 |Counter||count and rate|

-Here is a (slightly contrived) sample script that uses all different types of metrics, and sets different types of thresholds for them:
+This (slightly contrived) sample script uses all different types of metrics, setting different types of thresholds for each:

-It's often useful to specify thresholds only on a single URL or a specific tag.
-In k6, tagged requests create sub-metrics that can be used in thresholds as shown below.
+It's often useful to specify thresholds on a single URL or specific tag.
+In k6, tagged requests create sub-metrics that you can use in thresholds:

 And here's a full example.